Casa Hispana: On-Campus Spanish-Language Living

 Applications for residence are typically open in February for spots in the following academic year, and in October if there are any openings during the Spring semester.
 When applications are open, they can be accessed from this web page.

-Apply to live in Casa Hispana for this upcoming spring semester by completing the Online Application Form
+Apply to live in Casa Hispana for this upcoming year by completing the Online Application Form

 Residents must have completed HISP 204/220 or tested out of the language, agree to speak Spanish in the house, and take a HISP class each semester they live in the house.